albanie/algorithms-and-data-structures/README.md

 ### Further books

 Unlike the options above, the resources listed below are not free.
 However, they represent (in my opinion) high-quality learning materials.
+If you have a local library, it's worth checking in case they have a copy.

 - :orange_book: [Introduction to Algorithms (4th Ed.)](https://mitpress.mit.edu/9780262046305/introduction-to-algorithms/) by Thomas H. Cormen et al.
 - :orange_book: [The Art of Computer Programming](https://www-cs-faculty.stanford.edu/~knuth/taocp.html) by Donald E. Knuth

 ## Additional comments

 The repo is a work in progress.
+It likely contains errors.
+Pull requests are welcome.